flyingbarron/GrafanaRedirectInstana/README.md

 <img width="791" alt="image" src="https://user-images.githubusercontent.com/7903045/136162134-b16b6348-a707-40ed-90cc-bb3a08103ef7.png">

-The solution is to create a helper function which will recieve the `series name` (in the case of hosts this is the FQDN), translate that to the most recent snapshotId and redirect the browser to the Instana server.
+The solution is to create a helper function which will recieve the `Series Name` (in the case of hosts this is the FQDN), translate that to the most recent snapshotId and redirect the browser to the Instana server.

 The code shared in this repository does this.

 ## The solution

+The solution assumes that it will receive 3 parameters:
+1. instanaURL - the base URL of the Instana backend (`https://myInstanaserver`)
+2. instanaAPIToken - the API token to query the Instana REST API (highly recommended you use a token with limited and read-only access)
+3. fqdn - the FQDN of the host you want to view in Instana

+The rest of this